Melt inclusion: Microscope-mounted high temperature stage heating

 Stage heating is the process of heating a melt inclusion on a microscope-mounted stage and flowing either helium gas (Vernadsky stage) or argon gas (Linkam TS1400XY) over the stage and then rapidly quenching the melt inclusion after it has reached its original melt temperature to form a homogenous glass phase.
 Use of a heating stage allows for observation of changing phases of the melt inclusion as it is reheated to its original melt temperature.

 One atmosphere vertical furnaces

 This process allows for reheating of one or more melt inclusions in a furnace held at a constant pressure of one atmosphere to their original melt temperatures and then rapidly quenching in water to produce a homogenous glass phase.

 Fourier transform infrared spectroscopy (FTIR)

-FTIR is an analytical method which uses an infrared laser focused on a spot on the glass phase of the melt inclusion to determine an absorption (or extinction) coefficient for either H_{2}O and CO_{2} associated with wavelengths for each species depending on the parent lithology that contained the melt inclusion.
+FTIR is an analytical method which uses an infrared laser focused on a spot on the glass phase of the melt inclusion to determine the concentrations of H_{2}O (dissolved as OH⁻ or molecular H_{2}O) and CO_{2} (dissolved as CO_{2} or CO_{3}²⁻).
+The absorption (or extinction) coefficient associated with wavelengths for each species of H_{2}O and CO_{2} depending on the parent lithology that contained the melt inclusion is used to reconstruct concentrations, with the Beer-Lambert Law.
+Determining the baseline to these volatile peaks has been done with linear baselines, splines, flexicurves, and more recently with Bayesian sampling for error analysis.